 Follow the free crochet hat pattern, add your own personality into this stunning accessory, and keep yourself cozy and stylish throughout the winter season.

 Let the mosaic crochet technique inspire you to explore new horizons of color and design, making each stitch a moment of artistic expression.

 If you want to share your wips and finished hat on social media, please, use hashtag #mycrochetory or #duendehat.
 I love to see your finished project!

-DUENDE HAT FREE PATTERN
+DUENDE FREE CROCHET HAT PATTERN

 - Purchase the ad-free, printable PDF here on ETSY or here on Ravelry.

 - Add this pattern to your Ravelry Queue HERE.

 Copyright 2020 – 2023 MyCrochetory.
 All right reserved.
 This pattern is property of Sylwia Kawczyńska @MyCrochetory.
 Please DO NOT sell the pattern and claim this pattern as your own.
 The pattern is for personal use only and may not be translated or reproduced in another language.
 Please respect my rights, DO NOT share or publish this pattern anywhere without my permission.

 The free crochet hat pattern you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.

 Materials & Tools: